cc9172003/RobotCode/README.md

 		$ cd where/ever/you/want/to/put/teh/codez
 		$ git clone https://github.com/TroyFRC/RobotCode/tree/master

 4. On the Driver station be sure to set the correct team number in the Set up tab on the left!
-Our team number is **3952** (not just a team but a family too :simple_smile:)
+Our team number is **3952** (not just a team but a family too :smile:)
 5. Turn on Robot and connect to **3952** wifi.
 It usually takes about a minute to show up so don't worry if you don't see it immediately.
 If its not showing up, your router might need to be configured.
 6. Click on the *Run* Menu Item, go into the *Run As* sub item and click *WPIlib Java Deploy*.
 7. Go to Driver station and click enable.